MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-previewer.md

 # [Visual Studio for Mac](#tab/vsmac)

-The **Preview** button is displayed on the editor when you open a XAML file.
+The **Preview** button is displayed on the editor when you open a XAML page.
 The preview pane can be shown or hidden by pressing the **Preview** button in the top-right corner of any XAML document window:

 [![ListView control preview in Visual Studio for Mac](xaml-previewer-images/xamlp-list-sml.png "Forms Previewer in Visual Studio for Mac")](xaml-previewer-images/xamlp-list.png#lightbox "Forms Previewer in Visual Studio for Mac")